timmymatten/MLBLineupOptimization/logs/log.md

 - fix main.py to incorporate new solution format

 - lineup and roster players have same dict keys
-- the roster (bench) players have placeholders for lineup_postion and defensive_position
+- the roster (bench) players have placeholders for lineup_postion and defensive_positio

+## July 16, 2025 (Day 7)

+- fix main.py to incorporate new solution format